mjul/scryer-prolog-wasm-lab/README.md

 Examples of using Scryer Prolog in web applications, running the Prolog interpreter in WASM on the client.

+We build a web application where the main application logic is in Scryer Prolog and the presentation layer is in React Router.

+For the case of multinational sock shops, see the Prolog code in [rules.pl](./app/multinationals/rules.pl).

 ## Getting Started
 This is a web application built on React Router and Node, automated with `pnpm`.